 Another example – let's take Accounts Payable.
 It is a liability account.
 Liability accounts normally have credit balances.
 Thus, if you want to increase Accounts Payable, you credit it.
 If you want to decrease Accounts Payable, you debit it.

 The same rules apply to all asset, liability, and capital accounts.

 Here's a table summarizing the normal balances of the accounting elements, and the actions to increase or decrease them.
 Notice that the normal balance is the same as the action to increase the account.

 Tip: You don't need to memorize the whole table.
 Just be familiar with the normal balance portion and you'll be okay.
 The normal balance is the same as the action to increase the account.
 The action to decrease the account is simply the opposite of that.

 1. Debit; 2.
 Credit; 3.
 Debit; 4.
 Debit; 5.
 Credit; 6.
 Credit; 7.
 Debit; 8.
 Credit.

 What about item #9?
 How do you increase Accumulated Depreciation?

 Accumulated Depreciation is a contra-asset account (deducted from an asset account).
 For contra-asset accounts, the rule is simply the opposite of the rule for assets.
 Therefore, to increase Accumulated Depreciation, you credit it.

-We will apply these rules and practice some more when we get to the actual recording process.
+We will apply these rules and practice some more when we get to the actual recording process in later lessons.